 - The Masterpiece by Francine Rivers – This Christian fiction is about a man and a woman, a wealthy employer and his reluctant assistant, a tortured soul with a dark past and a wounded divorcée who’s sworn off love forever.
 I guess you can predict what is going to happen, but the story is worth reading anyway because the plot twists and turns make it very interesting.
 It will renew your hope and faith in love and God’s plan and remind you that He can redeem even the hardest of hearts.
 Not part of a series.

 - Love Does by Bob Goff – I just love Bob Goff and want him to be my grandpa.
-Or maybe he’s not quite that old and could be my dad.
+Or maybe he’s not quite that old and could be my uncle.
 Or my neighbor would be okay too.
 I think he’s considered to be a Christian author although this book should appeal to the masses because it’s about loving people unconditionally and his thoughts on what makes a good life.
 If you read no other book on this list, get Love Does.
 The audio book is especially wonderful because it’s read by Bob Goff himself, and he is a wonderful narrator.
-As I said above, this is the first and only audio book I’ve listened to more than once.
+As I said above, this is the first audio book I listened to more than once.

 - New Morning Mercies by Paul David Tripp – This is the only book on the list that is not available as an audio book, and there’s a good reason for that.
 It’s a devotional that you read one day at a time.
 Each day starts with a Tweet written by Paul David Tripp, and then the devo is a page or two that expands on that Tweet.
 It is challenging and thought-provoking and honest and real.
 I read this book every single morning as part of my morning routine, and I think about it all day long.
 I was recommended to read this book by three or four different people before I finally bought it, and I’m so glad I did.